meegpipe/meegpipe/tutorials/batman/splitting_raw_data.md

 % event within every PVT sub-block. myEvSel = batman.pvt_selector;

-% Just trust me on this one... splitNaming = @(physObj, ev, evIdx) ...
+% See the note after this code snippet for more info on this one splitNaming = @(physObj, ev, evIdx) ...
     batman.split_naming_policy(physObj, ev, evIdx, 'baseline');